Public House National Harbor Is Now Taking Reservations for Holiday Parties

-National Harbor, MD -- (SBWIRE) -- 11/09/2012 -- Public House, an established restaurant in National Harbor, is now taking reservations for holiday parties.
-Available for corporate happy hours, cocktail parties, and seated dinner functions, Public House offers private party rooms for any holiday celebration.
-Interested guests can inquire about their private room, customized holiday food menu, beverage packages, and more to meet a group’s needs.
+National Harbor, MD -- (SBWIRE) -- 11/19/2012 -- Public House, an established restaurant in National Harbor, is now taking reservations for private holiday parties.
+Available for corporate happy hours cocktail parties and seated dinner functions, Public House also offers a private party room for any holiday celebration.
+Guests interested can inquire about their private room, customized holiday food menu, beverage packages and more, to meet a group’s needs.
+Call 240-493-6120 or email mcorson@publichouseusa.com to reserve a party room.

 Public House is a venue that is ideal for lunch, happy hour, dinner or a late night party.
 Each of their locations has a private dining room which can be used for cocktail parties as well as for sit down dinners.
-The National Harbor sports bar is equipped with multiple big screen plasma TVs, so customers will be sure to have numerous views of the day’s big game.
-After the game, football fans can enjoy the late night atmosphere and unwind from the stresses of a long week at work or school.
+The National Harbor restaurant is equipped with multiple big screen plasma TVs, so customers will be sure to have numerous views of the day’s big game.
+After the game, football fans can enjoy the late night atmosphere, so they can enjoy their time away from work and other stresses of the real world.

-Roseline H., of Germantown, had this to say in a recent review of Public House National Harbor: “Great location, good food, awesome service.
-We were given first-class service by our server which is why I gave this place 4 stars.
-All of the food on the menu seemed affordable and I can definitely see myself going here again to watch a game.”
+Public House National Harbor has been given many four star reviews on Yelp.com.
+Here is what one recent review said: “I love new things and this restaurant was a great Sunday experience for me and my friends.
+The prices were also pretty reasonable.
+If you're at the National Harbor, you should check them out."

 About Public House